Evolution of Spiritual Nature

 start and end and start and end.
 Individual forms of life may be discreet packets, but the actual

 force and energy of Life is continuous.
-Force and energy are not tangible physical things.
+Force and energy are not tangible objective things.
 We

 can sense them, intuit them, and measure their effects, but they're of a different nature than what's